aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 Model serving
 ^^^^^^^^^^^^^

-After the SageMaker model server has loaded your model, by calling either the default ``model_fn`` or the implementation in your training script, SageMaker will serve your model.
-Model serving is the process of responding to inference requests, received by SageMaker InvokeEndpoint API calls.
+After the SageMaker model server loads your model by calling either the default ``model_fn`` or the implementation in your script, SageMaker serves your model.
+Model serving is the process of responding to inference requests received by SageMaker ``InvokeEndpoint`` API calls.
+Defining how to handle these requests can be done in one of two ways:

+- using ``input_fn``, ``predict_fn``, and ``output_fn``, some of which may be your own implementations
+- writing your own ``transform_fn`` for handling input processing, prediction, and output processing

+Using ``input_fn``, ``predict_fn``, and ``output_fn``
+'''''''''''''''''''''''''''''''''''''''''''''''''''''

 The SageMaker MXNet model server breaks request handling into three steps:

--  input processing,
+-  input processing
--  prediction, and
+-  prediction
--  output processing.
+-  output processing

-In a similar way to previous steps, you configure these steps by defining functions in your Python source file.
+Just like with ``model_fn``, you configure these steps by defining functions in your Python source file.

-Each step involves invoking a python function, with information about the request and the return-value from the previous function in the chain.
+Each step has its own Python function, which takes in information about the request and the return value from the previous function in the chain.
 Inside the SageMaker MXNet model server, the process looks like:

 .. code:: python

     # Deserialize the Invoke request body into an object we can perform prediction on
-    input_object = input_fn(request_body, request_content_type, model)
+    input_object = input_fn(request_body, request_content_type)

     # Perform prediction on the deserialized object, with the loaded model
     prediction = predict_fn(input_object, model)